Azure/AzureStack-Tools/Network/Architecture/2-node-converged-networking.md

 ## Switches

-- Two physical switches are utilized in this example design acting as the Top of Rack (ToR) network device Cisco Nexus 93180YC-FX.
+- Two physical switches are used as Top of Rack (ToR) devices (Cisco Nexus 93180YC-FX).
-- Management/Compute intent p-NIC's will connect to the ToR devices.
+- Management and compute p-NICs connect to the ToR devices.
-- Storage intent p-NIC's do not have any links to the ToR devices.
+- Storage p-NICs do not connect to the ToR devices.
-- The ToR's are in a MLAG configuration to support a redundant swithcing infrastructure.
+- The ToRs are configured in MLAG for redundancy.
-- Switch/Router/Firewall is simbolic device acting as a Core device where traffic will be sent to reach an off cluster destinations.
-This can be Azure or other endpoints on the customers local network.
-This set of devices can be a router, set of switch/routers and or a firewall.
-This devices configuration will not be covered in the network design and is considered out of scope.
+- The core network (switch/router/firewall) is considered out of scope.

 ## Switch Configuration

-### QOS policy
+### QOS Policy

-In this configuration, switch QOS is not required or used.
-QOS is typically used on the storage intent interfaces if they are connected to a switch.
-For this specific configuration, Node 1 and Node 2 Storage intents are connected back to back.
-The storage intents do not utilze a switch in a switchless configuration.
+Switch QoS is not required in this configuration, as storage traffic is direct node-to-node.
+QoS is typically only needed if storage interfaces connect to a switch.

 ### Compute, Management Intent Networks

-In the image above compute and management intents are separated into VLANs 7 and 8.
-These VLAN id's used here are for example purposes.
-Its expected that the admin will designate the desired VLAN ids.
-These VLAN's are configured as Layer 3 Switch Virtual Interfaces (SVI) on both TOR1 and TOR2.
-MLAG is used to support east-west traffic for the compute and management intents.
+Compute and management intents are separated into VLANs (e.g., 7 and 8).
+These VLANs are configured as Layer 3 SVIs on both ToR switches.
+MLAG is used to support east-west traffic for compute and management.

 ## ToR Configuration

 ### Required Switch Features

-Within this configuration, several essential Cisco Nexus features are enabled to support Azure Local solutions and ensure robust, scalable networking:
+Enable the following features on Cisco Nexus 93180YC-FX to support this example Azure Local environment:

-- **BGP (Border Gateway Protocol):** Enables dynamic routing to border devices and is required for Azure Local SDN scenarios, allowing seamless integration with external and internal networks.
-- **interface-vlan:** Allows the creation of Layer 3 interfaces on VLANs, enabling the switch to route traffic between VLANs and participate in IP routing for management and compute networks.
-- **HSRP (Hot Standby Router Protocol):** Provides gateway redundancy in conjunction with MLAG/vPC, ensuring high availability for critical network segments.
-- **LACP (Link Aggregation Control Protocol):** Required for forming port-channels between ToR switches, supporting MLAG/vPC peer links and increasing bandwidth and resiliency.
-- **vPC (Virtual Port Channel):** Facilitates MLAG configurations, allowing two Nexus switches to appear as a single logical switch to connected devices, which enhances redundancy.
-- **LLDP (Link Layer Discovery Protocol):** Used by Azure Local to automatically detect and validate network topology, helping to identify misconfigurations and simplify troubleshooting.

-Enable these features with the following commands for a Cisco Nexus 93180YC-FX:

 ```console
 feature bgp